hearmeneigh/dataset-rising/README.md

 # E621 Rising

 > Toolchain for training Stable Diffusion 1.x, Stable Diffusion 2.x, and Stable Diffusion XL models
-> on custom image datasets.
+> with custom image datasets.

 * Crawl and download metadata from E621 and other image boards
 * Combine multiple sources of images, including your own custom ones